system32uwu/aquarium-wars/packages/salmon/README.md

 Run `yarn hardhat deploy-currency --network localhost 20000000 0x8626f6940e2eb28930efb4cef49b2d1f2c9c1199` to deploy your currency!

 Then you can either connect through metamask or use the hardhat CLI to play around with the token.
+If you want to go with metamask and have a block explorer, be sure to install [ethernal](https://tryethernal.com) globally and log in.
+Then you should be able to have access to it through [ethernal's app](https://app.tryethernal.com/)

 To deploy a collection the process is similar, don't stop your node: